AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 or

-thermonuclear reactions inside stars
+Thermonuclear reactions inside stars

 Districts can form in a shrinking cloud in which gravitational contractions occur faster than in the surroundings (gravitational instabilities).
 From these individual districts, protostars are formed and finally stars, which usually form in groups. |